 Missouri provides assistance to caregivers through the AAAs and the Customized In-Home Caregiver Training and Relief program.
 There is currently no lifespan respite care program in Missouri.
-Missouri AAAs provide information, assistance, training, and support groups.
-Respite and supplemental services are available to family caregivers of adults aged 60 and over and individuals of any age with Alzheimer's disease or related dementia if the individual being cared for has been determined to be unable to perform at least two activities of daily living without substantial assistance or due to cognitive or other mental impairment which requires substantial supervision.
-Supplemental services can include assistance paying for medications, durable medical equipment, home modifications, legal assistance, and other expenses directly related to caregiving on a limited basis as determined by each AAA and outlined in their policies and procedures.
+Missouri AAAs provide information, assistance, training, respite and additional supplemental services to family caregivers and older relative caregivers.
+Supplemental services can include assistance paying for medications, durable medical equipment, home modifications, legal assistance, and other expenses directly related to caregiving.
 The Customized In-Home Caregiver Training and Relief program provides training, respite, and supplemental services to Missourians caring for a loved one diagnosed with Alzheimer's or another dementia.
-In SFY2024 Missouri added assistive technology to this program to increase access to respite and relief for caregivers.
 The Missouri Alzheimer's State Plan Task Force has developed and will implement the 2022 Missouri Alzheimer's State Plan Task Force Report and Recommendations, which has goals and objectives to address caregiving.

 As of 2023, three Missouri grantees are providing caregiver support services through additional grants from the Administration for Community Living (ACL).
 Memory Care Home Solutions provides dementia care navigation through the Care Ecosystem.
 This evidence-based system will allow Memory Care Home Solutions to provide dementia care navigation services to approximately 300 additional families in Missouri annually.
 Oasis Lifelong Adventure received grant funding from ACL starting in 2019 to run the National Community Care Corps.
 SeniorAge in Springfield was awarded funding through the National Community Care Corps to provide senior medical companions to accompany older adults to medical appointments.

 The 2022 National Strategy to Support Family Caregivers (NSSFC) provided the framework for the following objectives and strategies.
 Each state strategy is matched with a goal from the national strategy.
 These goals are:

-- 1. Increase awareness of and outreach to family caregivers. - 2.
-Advance partnerships and engagement with family caregivers. - 3.
-Strengthen services and supports for family caregivers. - 4.
-Ensure financial and workplace security for family caregivers. - 5.
-Expand data, research and evidence-based practices to support family caregivers.
+- 1. Increase awareness of and outreach to family caregivers - 2.
+Advance partnerships and engagement with family caregivers - 3.
+Strengthen services and supports for family caregivers - 4.
+Ensure financial and workplace security for family caregivers - 5.
+Expand data, research and evidence-based practices to support family caregivers

-SDOHs Objectives Strategies By September 30, 2027, the State of Missouri will implement specific strategies to 2.1: By September 2024, DHSS and the ten AAAs will work with Alzheimer's Association and other partners to disseminate information for family caregivers to assist with early identification and access to services and supports (NSSFC Goal 1). increase education about 2.2: By September 2025, each AAA will have a policy to provide dementia training (such as Dementia Friends certification) to all AAA caregiving. staff who directly interact with service recipients within the employee's first year of employment (NSSFC Goal 2).
+SDOHs Objectives Strategies By September 30, 2027, the State of Missouri will implement specific strategies to increase education about caregiving.
+2.1: By September 2024, DHSS and the ten AAAs will work with Alzheimer's Association and other partners to disseminate information for family caregivers to assist with early identification and access to services and supports (NSSFC Goal 1).
+2.2: By September 2025, each AAA will have a policy to provide dementia training (such as Dementia Friends certification) to all AAA staff who directly interact with service recipients within the employee's first year of employment (NSSFC Goal 2).
 2.3: By September 2025, DHSS will provide the ten AAAs with resources available through the National Technical Assistance Center on Grandfamilies and Kinship Families (NSSFC Goal 5).
 By September 30, 2027, the State of Missouri will implement specific strategies to increase the quality and quantity of caregiver services available in Missouri, including services to kinship caregiver families.
 2.4: By September 2024, DHSS will provide training to the ten AAAs about at least three evidence-based family caregiver support programs that are effective across the country (NSSFC Goals 5).
 2.5: By September 2024, DHSS will apply for the Building Our Largest Dementia (BOLD) Public Health Programs to Address Alzheimer's Diseases and Related Dementias grant (NSSFC Goal 3 and 4).
 2.6: By September 2026, each AAA will increase caregiving service units by 5%.
 Increase will be from caregiving service units provided in FFY2024 (NSSFC Goal 3).